Arkaeriit/reflet/README.md

 ### Starting address
 Any byte is a valid ASRM instruction.
 To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "ASRM" magic word.
 To enable the existence of the magic word, the program starts at the 5th byte, at address 4.

+## Interruptions
+An ASRM processor can react to external interruption and do special routines.
+There are 4 different interruptions going from 0 (the highest priority to 3, the lowest priority).

+To use interrupts, you must first tell the processor what is its interrupt routine.
+To do so, you must use the setint instruction with the number of the instruction as an argument while the address of the interruption routine is in the working register.
+Then, you must enable the interruption by setting to 1 the correct bit on the status register.
+The interruption is now set and enabled.

+If the instruction is set, when the processor will receive an interrupt signal, the content of the program counter will be stored.
+The address of the interruption routine will be then put in the program counter.
+All the other registers will stay at-is so they must be protected inside the interruption routine.
+To finish the interruption routine, use the retint instruction which will restore the program counter to its state before rentering the interruption.
+Be careful, in order not to loop back in the interruption, you must make sure that the peripheral responsible for the interruption stopped sending it.

+As there are different interruptions with different levels of priority, it is possible to nest interruptions.
+For example, if you are in the context of interruption 2 and that interruption 1 is raised, you will shift to the context of interruption 1.
+When doing retint you will shift back to the context of interrupt 2.
+On the other hand, if you are in the context of interrupt 2 and interrupt 3 is raised, you will fall into the context of interruption 3 only when you use retint from the context of interrupt 2.